software-students-fall2022/specification-exercise-team-7/README.md

 ## Stakeholders

 * Nolan Song: as a casual cook
-- want to cook as fast as possible
+- wants to cook as fast as possible
-- only go to groceries when he have plenty free time
+- only go to get groceries when he has plenty free time
-- do not want to spend time watching video
+- does not want to spend time watching videos
-- a lot recipe is received from grandma
+- a lot recipes are received from grandma
-- simple or complex does not matter very much, time do
+- simple or complex does not matter very much, time does

 * Zoe Yang: as a newbie
-- want to cook easy but delicious foods
+- wants to cook easy but delicious foods
-- are willing to get ingredients as fast as possible
+- is willing to get ingredients as fast as possible
-- prefer detailed instructions with datas
+- prefers detailed instructions with data
+- is on a budget so wishes to have an idea of the cost

 ## Product Vision Statement